git-cloner/codegeeker/README.md

 If it is C, C++, Go, JavaScript, Java, etc., enter { in the VScode editor to display the generated candidate code fragment.

-if you enter ! then codegne use openai ChatGPT(just test!!)
+if you enter ! then CodeGen uses openai ChatGPT(just test!!)

 ## Implementation principle